 This is very useful when you want a group of people or website visitors to submit files without emailing or using a third party file sharing service.
 All the files will be downloaded in your computer’s “My Dropbox” folder via the desktop client.

-Note: The script also supports password protection to avoid spam uploads. [video demonstration at the end of the article].
+Note: The script also supports password protection to avoid spam uploads. .

 Dropittome: Create a Public Dropbox File Upload Portal